oneananda/Software-Architecture-Best-Practices/Code Quality - Best Practices/Code smells.md

 2. **Long Method/Function**
    A method or function is too long and does too many things, making it difficult to understand and maintain.

+3. **Large Class**
+   A class that has too many responsibilities, violating the Single Responsibility Principle (SRP) and making the class difficult to manage.